larmarange/ggstats/README.md

 [![DOI](https://zenodo.org/badge/547360047.svg)](https://zenodo.org/badge/latestdoi/547360047)
 <!-- badges: end -->

-The `ggstats` package provides suite of functions to plot regression model coefficients (“forest plots”) using `ggplot2`..
+The `ggstats` package provides new statistics, new geometries and new positions for `ggplot2` and a suite of functions to facilitate the creation of statistical plots.

-The suite also includes new statistics to compute proportions, weighted mean and cross-tabulation statistics, as well as new geometries to add alternative background color to a plot.

-The original versions of several functions were originally developed within the `{GGally}` package.

 ## Installation & Documentation